-To graduate a student must:
+In order to graduate, a student must:

-- 1. Complete the credit required for the corresponding level of study: - 2.
-Achieve a cumulative GPA of at least "C" 2.0 or better (on a 4.0 scale) on all course work. - Satisfy all financial obligations to the university and be in good standing with the university. - 4.
-Fill out and sign the Prospective Graduation Student form. - Confirm participation in Graduation and commencement exercises by published deadline.
+1. Complete the credit required for the corresponding level of study:

+- 2. Achieve a cumulative GPA of at least "C" 2.0 or better (on a 4.0 scale) on all course work. - 3.
+Satisfy all financial obligations to the university and be in good standing with the university. - 4.
+Fill out and sign the Prospective Graduation Student form. - 5.
+Confirm participation in Graduation and commencement exercises by published deadline.